nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap5/gradcampp/gradcampp.rst

    :format: html

 Grad-CAM++ is the extension of Grad-CAM which we observed earlier.
 Grad-CAM is not good at localizing multiple objects in images belonging to the same class.
-For single object images, Grad-CAM do not capture the object in it’s entirety.
+For multiple object images, Grad-CAM do not capture the object in it’s entirety.
 This is required for better recognition tasks and hence, Grad-CAM++ fills for these caveats.

 .. figure:: ../../../_static/gradcampp.png